 One has to wonder why the UAE would denounce so publicly and so harshly the Israeli Prime Minister’s championing at home of a peace agreement which they had signed with him.
 I cannot claim to understand the full scope of reasons behind this.
 However one can look to the circumstances surrounding the deal and the UAE’s stated reasons for answers.
 According to the UAE foreign affairs minister “From the UAE’s perspective, the purpose of the Abrahamic Accords is to provide a robust strategic foundation to foster peace and prosperity with the State of Israel and in the wider region.”
 Let’s explore that a little more.

-What made the Abraham Accords so notable, like past Arab peace agreements with Israel, was their eschewing of traditional Pan-Arab popular support for Palestinian liberation and the Arab League’s traditional “Three Nos” policy forbidding peace, recognition, and negotiations with Israel.
-The assassination of Anwar Sadat as a result of public disapproval of his peace agreement with Israel demonstrated the risks Arab leaders take when signing peace agreements with Israel.
-Thus Arab leaders who do make peace with Israel must have overriding interests guiding their decisions.
+What made the Abraham Accords so notable, like other past Arab “normalization” agreements with Israel, was their eschewing of traditional Pan-Arab popular support for Palestinian liberation and the Arab League’s traditional “Three Nos” policy forbidding peace, recognition, and negotiations with Israel.
+The assassination of Anwar Sadat as a result of public disapproval of his peace agreement with Israel demonstrated the risks Arab leaders take when pursuing such a course.
+Thus, for an Arab state to make peace with Israel, there must be overriding interests guiding its leaders’ decisions.

 One of the main forces driving the UAE’s involvement in the Abraham Accords was the pursuit of a more integrated anti-Iran strategic partnership between Israel and the Gulf (Malek 2020).
 For the UAE, the Abraham Accords was also likely seen as a way of forming a closer military relationship with the US and the Trump administration, probably to help secure their acquisition of the F-35 and assuage concerns that such an acquisition would violate Israel’s Qualitative Military Edge (Congressional Research Service 2020; Senate Foreign Relations Committee 2020).
 Both Israel and the UAE have also frequently highlighted mutual economic investment.

 While the UAE may have been driven towards the Abraham Accords as a result of more imperative security or economic interests, they certainly did not do so as an endorsement of Netanyahu and his caustic policies of apartheid with respect to the Palestinians.
 This is demonstrated by the fact that Netanyahu was forced to walk back his annexation plans of the West Bank in order to secure the deal (Halbfinger 2020).
 It’s clear this agreement was made not as a result of Netanyahu’s leadership but in spite of it.
 While public support for peace deals with Israel is much higher in the UAE than in Jordan or Egypt (Polluck, Cleveland 2020), the vocal Palestinian resentment of the Abraham Accords (Shehada, Mahmoud 2020) still has domestic and regional implications which MBZ cannot ignore.
 MBZ likely saw Netanyahu’s cynical electioneering as an opportunity to posture and demonstrate that the UAE’s support for Israel is not unconditional and that it has not abandoned its official support for Palestinians (even if, in practice, the majority of occupied Palestinians feel betrayed) (Palestinian Center for Policy and Survey Research 2020).

 While this little diplomatic spat appears is unlikely to derail the accords in any significant way, it is an exceptionally clear example of the value of looking at MENA politics through multiple levels of analysis.
-We can undestand the event on an individual level (ie. Bibi and MBZ’s personal aims), domestic level (Israeli election, the level of opposition of the publics of Arab states towards diplomatic agreements with Israel), interstate (the security and economic partnership forming the basis of the Abraham Accords), regional (how conflict and power competition, particularly between the Iran and the Gulf, changes traditional relations between states, the social capital the Palestinian liberation movement has on the region), and global (the US’s impact in driving the UAE towards the Abraham Accords, global economic forces of neoliberalism and globalization altering traditional relations between states).
+We can understand the event on an individual level (ie. Bibi and MBZ’s personal aims), domestic level (Israeli election, the level of opposition of the publics of Arab states towards diplomatic agreements with Israel), interstate (the security and economic partnership forming the basis of the Abraham Accords), regional (how conflict and power competition, particularly between the Iran and the Gulf, changes traditional relations between states, the social capital of the Palestinian liberation movement in the region), and global (the US’s impact in driving the UAE towards the Abraham Accords, global economic forces of neoliberalism and globalization altering traditional relations between states).